 Answer: Yes.
 Art.
 14 of Commission Delegated Regulation (EU) 2016/161 requires that the manufacturer placing the safety features on the medicinal product verifies that the two-dimensional barcode carrying the unique identifier complies with Articles 5 and 6 of the said Regulation, is readable and contains the correct information.
-Where pre-printed cartons are used, the manufacturer using the pre-printed carton has the obligation to verify the 2D barcode complies with Articles 5 and 6 of the above Regulation, is readable and contains the correct information product for sale and contains the correct information.
+Where pre-printed cartons are used, the manufacturer using the pre-printed carton has the obligation to verify the 2D barcode complies with Articles 5 and 6 of the above Regulation, is readable and contains the correct information before releasing the medicinal product for sale and distribution.